-h He leads the prayers when his father is at work.
+h He leads the prayers at home.

 3 This activity helps to prepare the students for the writing activity which follows.
 Students can work in groups or as a class.
 Let them take note of the ideas that are exchanged.